dotjosh/dokku-nginx-cache/readme.md

 ### Configuration

 Currently there are no configuration options.
 However, Nginx does obey a number of caching- and `X-Accel-*`-related headers.

+You can always play around by editing directly the file in `/etc/nginx/conf.d/dokku-cache.conf`

 Snippet from [nginx docs][]: